loadtest4j/loadtest4j/docs/guides/scalatest.md

-# Scala guide
+# ScalaTest style guide

-A load test style guide for Scala (using ScalaTest).
+A load test style guide for ScalaTest.

 First write a companion object which will encapsulate loadtest4j and the Java conversions: